If you have ever wondered whether you can be hypnotised, here’s a hypnosis test to see if you are well-suited.

 C. Hardly ever

-8. When you get like to a new song, does it keep going round and round in your mind at the most inconvenient moments?
+8. When you like a new song, does it keep going round and round in your mind at the most inconvenient moments?

 C. Not very often